jku/repository-playground/playground/IMPLEMENTATION-NOTES.md

 # Notes for implementation

+This document describes a goal: current functionality is not quite the same yet: as an example, git pushes/pulls are not yet handled by the tool.
+Currently the functionality is also split into playground-signer and playground-delegte.

 ## Signer tool Commands

 Most actions should require no arguments or even commands, apart from the